voxpupuli/puppet-epel/README.md

 # Testing

-* This is commonly used on Puppet Enterprise 2.x and 3.x
+* This is commonly used on Puppet Enterprise 3.x
-* This was tested using Puppet 2.7.x on Centos5/6
+* This was tested using Puppet 3.3.0 on Centos5/6
 * This was tested using Puppet 3.1.1 on Amazon's AWS Linux
 * I assume it will work on any RHEL variant

-* Also, I think this should work with earlier versions of Puppet (2.6.x at least)
+# Lifecycle
+* No functionality has been introduced that should break Puppet 2.6 or 2.7, but I am no longer testing these versions of Puppet as they are end-of-lifed from Puppet Labs.
+* RHEL 7 beta is out.
+Once EPEL 7 beta is out, I'll be testing/updating this module as well.

 ## Unit tests